 Many lactation professionals find that when moms see that can can hand-express milk, they see that they can produce enough milk and formula use drops.
 See Jane Morton’s great Stanford video to learn the technique.

 The Affordable Care Act mandates that new private insurance plans cover “breastfeeding supplies” and “breastfeeding counseling” with no copayments.
 See MBC’s guidelines on breast pumps and breastfeeding support.
+To report a problem in Massachusetts with an insurer to the Mass.
+Division of insurance, call 617-521-7794.

 Breast Pump Guidelines 10/20/12 →